cities

 It was particularly difficult for me to enter a gas chamber where mass murder was conducted.
 'The room was disguised as "showers" and equipped with fake shower spouts to mislead the victims and prevent them from refusing to enter the room.
 During a period of 15 to 20 minutes up to 150 people at a time could be suffocated to death through prussic acid poison gas (Zyklon B),' the information sign says.

-The question so many people are asking: how was it possible that the entire German nation committed such an immense crime agains other human-beings?
+The question so many people are asking is: how was it possible that the entire German nation committed such an immense crime against other human beings?
 The simple answer is the "authority".
 This was later scientifically proven by Yale University psychologist Stanley Milgram.

 8. Lindau Harbour.